 On the other end of the sound spectrum, these headphones keep a controlled and measured management of the high treble.

-But while these headphones have an enjoyable sound, their rivals are a hair’s breadth ahead.
-The WH-1000XM2 have an earthier bass and a character, while the aptX HD-supporting PXs have a better sense of rhythm and dynamics.
+But while these headphones have an enjoyable sound, their rivals are a clear step ahead.
+The WH-1000XM3 (and newer WH-1000XM4) have an earthier bass and more insight, while the PX (and more recent PX7) have a better sense of rhythm and dynamics.

 The QuietComfort 35 II are hugely effective in a Ronseal kind of way: the excellent noise-cancelling keeps everything around you quiet, and they're exceptionally comfortable.
 In those regards they're unbeatable, and for many a regular long-hauler, they'll be the most important factors.

 But these Bose headphones aren't the best sounding of their ilk, with the Sonys in particular offering similar levels of noise-cancelling and comfort with an extra helping of musicality.
 They now support Google Assistant, too.